Concise Guide to Jazz, 7th edition

 An introduction to jazz and how to listen to it

 Written by active jazz musician and jazz historian Mark Gridley, the Concise Guide to Jazz was created in response to students and professors asking for a clear and accurate introductory jazz text.
 This brief text examines how jazz originated, how it is made, what to listen for, and the major style eras.
-By focusing on just over fifty historical figures, Concise Guide to Jazz, seventh edition allows students to understand a broad range of jazz styles without feeling overloaded.
+By focusing on just over fifty historical figures, the 7th Edition allows students to understand a broad range of jazz styles without feeling overloaded.
 Concise Guide to Jazz focuses on the diversity of jazz styles and serves as a basis for further jazz exploration.

 Table of Contents